GPEMS

 Grub holes sometimes present.

-Scribbly borer & hobnail marks common.
+Scribbly borer and hobnail marks common.

 General comment